SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.34.md

+---
+uid: DIS_2.34
+---

-# Release 2.34
+# DIS 2.34

 ## New features

 ### IDE

-#### DIS Comparer tool window now allows you to download a previous release of a selected proto­col and compare both \[ID_30088\]
+#### DIS Comparer tool window now allows you to download a previous release of a selected protocol and compare both \[ID_30088\]

 Up to now, when you wanted to compare a protocol to one of its previous versions, you first had to download that previous version, save it in a random folder and then select both in the *DIS Comparer* tool window.
 From now on, after having selected a protocol on one side of the *DIS Comparer *window, on the other side of the window you can now immediately select one of its previous versions to compare it to.

 To select a previous version of a protocol you already opened in the DIS Comparer tool window, do the following:

 1. Click *Select protocol...*
 2. In the *Select Protocol...* window, select *Previous release*, and select one of the releases from the list.
 3. Click *OK*.

 > [!NOTE]
-> For the *Previous release* option to work, the DataMiner Integration Studio has to be able to connect to https://api.skyline.be/\*
+> For the *Previous release* option to work, the DataMiner Integration Studio has to be able to connect to `https://api.skyline.be/`.

 #### Enhancements that make using the class library in a serialization/deserialization context more convenient \[ID_30205\]